fuad1502/self-study-cs/README.md

 # Self Study CS

 ## What's this repository for?
-Originally, I created this repository for showing potential recruiters what I've been doing in my ~7 months career gap.
+Originally, I created this repository to show potential recruiters what I've been doing in my ~7 months career gap.
 However, I quickly realized that this would also be useful to anyone out there who also found themselves wanting to study everything there is in the computer science field of study by themselves.

 ## Background
 I am an Electrical Engineering graduate and have been working in the hardware